top of page

 In the morning you will explore Ledges Cliff Dwellings and part of Canyon Del Muerto.
 Groups may choose to picnic in Lupita’s sister’s peach orchard, or explore trails in Canyon Del Muerto.

 In the afternoon, you will be participating in several cultural activities.
-You may use yucca to make shampoo soap for hair washing, put your hair up in a traditional Dine’ knot, play the stick dice game, or make fry-bread and Navajo Tacos.
-This meal will be spent together.
+You may use yucca to make shampoo soap for hair washing, put your hair up in a traditional Dine’ knot, play the stick dice game, or make fry-bread.

 After dinner, a relative will come to lead a night of songs and dancing.
 These are traditional songs for when community comes together.
 It is important that we celebrate this bridging of cultures.